The Honors Undergraduate Research Thesis

 • The signature of your research advisor(s), signifying endorsement of the project and willingness to provide the significant time investment required to supervise it.

-You must submit your thesis proposal to the associate dean (or area head at CMU-Q) by the first day of classes in the semester in which you're starting your thesis.
+You must submit your thesis proposal to Tom Cortina, associate dean for Undergraduate Programs (or Giselle Reis, the CS area head at CMU-Q) by the first day of classes of the semester in which you're starting your thesis.
 There will be a rolling review of thesis applications before this deadline.
-(That is, if you wish to start work on the project earlier than the, you're encouraged to submit the proposal earlier.)
+(That is, if you wish to start work on the project earlier, you're encouraged to submit the proposal earlier.)
 You should plan to meet with your planned research advisor well ahead of time to prepare the proposal.

 At the end of the first semester of 07-599, you'll deliver a poster presentation to your peers in the honors thesis course.
 You will also submit a written report that should contain: